autonomousapps/dependency-analysis-gradle-plugin/README.md

 # TODO
 1. ABI analysis (look at return types and parameters of public methods)
 1. Add plugin extension for user configuration.
-Particularly, specify a list of variants to analyze, which should improve performance.
+Particularly, specify a list of variants to analyze (maybe)
-1. Currently only works for android-library modules.
+1. Extend functionality to vanilla (non-Android) Java/Kotlin projects.
-1. Need to add normalization to all inputs (relative path)
+1. Ensure bytecode analysis checks all annotations.